Video Resource: So You Want To Start A Farmed Animal Sanctuary

 There Is No Organizational Template

-Although there are many farmed animal sanctuaries in the world, there is no singular guide to follow for starting and managing a sanctuary (though The Open Sanctuary Project contains many resources to help sanctuaries along the way!).
+Although there are many Animal sanctuaries that primarily care for rescued animals that were farmed by humans. in the world, there is no singular guide to follow for starting and managing a sanctuary (though The Open Sanctuary Project contains many resources to help sanctuaries along the way!).
 Due to the complex variables at play for every sanctuary (including location, resident species, population size, proximity to other sanctuaries, regional laws, funding availability, and more), it is unfeasible to look at an individual sanctuary and effectively recreate all of their practices and policies, although studying and volunteering at many sanctuaries can help you determine what might be a good fit for your organization!
 Ultimately, those who wish to start their own animal sanctuaries must have the fortitude to make a tremendous amount of judgment calls when it comes to organization management and animal care, many of which have no easy answer.

 Alternatives To Starting Your Own Animal Sanctuary Right Now